spring-cloud-services-samples/animal-rescue/README.md

 The backend uses form login for local development with two test accounts: `alice / test` and `bob / test`.

-In a real deployment with Spring Cloud Gateway, OAuth2 login is managed by the gateway and your app receives an OpenID ID Token via the `TokenRelay` filter in the `Authorization` header.
+In a real deployment with Spring Cloud Gateway on Tanzu Platform, OAuth2 login is managed by the gateway and the `ClaimHeader` filter forwards the authenticated user's JWT claims (e.g. `user_name`, `sub`) as HTTP headers (`X-User-Name`, `X-User-Sub`) to backend services.

 ### Tests